dbrizard/elwaspatid/paper/paper.md

 the Strain in the segments from the Displacement at the nodes, and the Stress in the elements from the Strain in the elements.

+## Bar configuration

 ## Initial conditions

 The bars are initially at rest (null velocity).
-It is also possible to prescribe the intiial velocity of the left bar and therefore model an impactor or stricker.
+It is possible to prescribe the initial velocity of the left bar and therefore model an impactor or stricker.
 Conversly, one can provide the pulse shape arriving at the left end of the bar(s).

 ## Boundary conditions